 Acceptance into the Doctor of Philosophy (Ph.D.) in Kinesiology program is by vote of the departmental Graduate Research Degrees (GRD) committee.
 The GRD committee is responsible for final determination of a graduate application for entry to the Ph.D.
-(Kinesiology) program housed in the Department of Health and Human Performance.
+(Kinesiology) program.
 Final acceptance into the program remains pending until an official written notification of acceptance is received by the student from the Graduate School.